Kazunari Ninomiya: Social Networks

-True to his joker nature, Ninomiya opened a Twitter account on March 8, posting only written posts, but in the description, the link he put was that of fellow Johnny Shunsuke Kazama's Johnny's Web profile, causing amusement on his followers.
+True to his joker nature, Ninomiya opened a Twitter account (@nino_honmono) on March 8 2023, posting only written posts, but in the description, the Johnny's Web profile link he put was that of fellow Johnny and long time friend, Shunsuke Kazama, causing amusement on his followers.
 He later shared photos of himself alone and with other Johnny's during the 46th Japan Academy Awards Ceremony.
+Ninomiya caused a stir on 27 February 2024, after posting in X (formerly Twitter) that his head ached.
+About an hour later, he updated his profile, changing the default photo he had since opening the account, almost 1 year before, to a photo of himself with silver-colored hair.
+Ninomiya is known to mostly change his hairstyle when he gets acting work.